 What should foreign residents do about My Number right now?

-- If you do not have a My Number card: Apply at your ward office immediately.
-The transition to My Number-based systems is accelerating.
+- No My Number card yet: Apply at your ward office immediately.

-- If you have a My Number card: Check it is not expired and the registered address matches your current residence.
-Update at your ward office if you have moved.
+- Have a My Number card: Check it is not expired and the address matches your current residence.

-- If you are a dependent spouse near ¥1.3M earnings: Check with your employer HR about how the April 2026 change affects your insurance status.
+- Dependent spouse near ¥1.3M earnings: Check with HR about how the April 2026 change affects your insurance status.

 Navigating Japan’s admin systems with the right community